avajs/ava/docs/recipes/debugging-with-vscode.md

 ## Creating a launch configuration

-Alternatively you can create a lanch configuration, which makes it easier to debug individual test files.
+Alternatively you can create a launch configuration, which makes it easier to debug individual test files.

 1. Open a workspace for your project.
 1. In the sidebar click the *Debug* handle.